helooo43/ChallengeAccepted/Week01/readme.md

 - Language: Python3
 - Solution Date: 27-jun-2022
 - Team: all CuneiCode member's
-- notes: was very intimidated at first turned out to be easy the gaol was to get the fastest time to land got 1:04 and gave up will try later to get below 1 minute
+- notes: was very intimidated at first turned out to be easy then tried to get the fastest time to land got 1:04 and gave up will try later to get below 1 minute